ground-creative/easy-mcp-github-tools-python/README.md

 - Delete items
 - Move items to other folders

+## Authentication

+This application uses github oauth service to authenticate the user.<br>
+By going to /auth/login page you can authenticate with github and get an access token.

 ## Installation

 1. Clone the repository from the root folder of the easy mcp installation: